If you’ve read anything related to startups, marketing or online business in the last few years, you’ve undoubtedly heard of growth hacking.

 For growth hackers, product market fit (PMF) is considered the foundation for business growth.
 It means that your product offerings and your target audience’s expectations are perfectly in sync.
 It means that your customers would be very disappointed if they could no longer use your product or service.
 It means they are satisfied enough to be willing to share it with their friends.
 Getting there requires research, patience, testing and continual improvement.
 Focusing on marketing and promotion before you have PMF is generally considered futile.

 The common rule of thumb is that when at least 40% of your customers report that they would be very disappointed could they no longer use your product or service, you probably have PMF.

 When ideas in the backlog have big potential and the growth team is ready to test them, they get moved to the roadmap.
 A roadmap is a visual plan of action for implementing a project.
 It includes the goals, deliverables and the responsibilities of team members according to a set timeframe.
 It doesn’t include a lot of detail, but rather is meant to give a high-level overview.

 A sales funnel represents the different stages a potential customer goes through on their journey to becoming a loyal customer.
 There are many ways of identifying the stages, but growth hackers usually like to use the “pirate” version—named that way because it’s acronym is AARRR.
 It stands for Awareness, Activation, Revenue, Retention and Referral.
 Keeping track of what stage each of your customers is in tells you how best to communicate with them.

-The process of optimizing your website for search engine crawlers in order to rank in a higher position in search results.
-It usually involves keyword analyses, building backlinks, and optimizing the structure and content of your website.
+Search engine optimization is the process of optimising your website for search engine crawlers in order to rank in a higher position in search results.
+It usually involves keyword analyses, building backlinks, and optimising the structure and content of your website.

 A sprint is a set period of time (usually less than 30 days) in which a team works to complete a specific collection of tasks and deliverables.
 The term comes from the SCRUM work methodology.